Prizes and awards

 - Presentation – how well is the work presented, both in written and spoken word as well as in possible graphics or user interfaces.

 - Both the written submissions and the oral presentation are evaluated by the judges consisting of the challenge organisers and the challenge partners for the particular challenge.
-The names and the affiliations of the judges for each challenge will be announced before the submission deadline.

 6. Intellectual property rights